Mighty MonsterWheelies: Production and development

 The series was first announced back in 2023, targeted for a young audience's first encounter.

 Reception

+Critical reception

-Movie guide.org wrote: "The series' first six episodes have an overall moral and biblical worldview, with the premise of helping those in need, working as a team, and being kind.
+MovieGuide.org wrote: "The series' first six episodes have an overall moral and biblical worldview, with the premise of helping those in need, working as a team, and being kind.
 On the other hand, there is a subtle occult worldview, as the characters resemble traditional Halloween monsters, and even their city has a monster-based name."
+Fernanda Camago of Common Sense Media wrote: "If your kid loves cars, monsters, and action-packed adventures, it's a solid choice.
+Characters are kind, the CGI is impressive, and the scripts include instances of emotional intelligence by teaching to stay calm and positive in difficult situations."